 There are other types of talking treatments, such as counselling and psychotherapy, which are sometimes used for schizophrenia.
 These aren’t appropriate for everyone though, so a member of your mental health care team will discuss them with you.

 Some people want to try using talking therapies alone without medicines.
 However, talking therapies tend not to work well alone to treat schizophrenia.
 Your doctor may agree to a trial period though, if you would like this.

-The reasons why some people develop schizophrenia aren't fully understood.
 Things that may make you more likely to develop schizophrenia include:

 - problems during your mother’s pregnancy with you

 - difficulties in your early development or childhood